|Birthdate:||Feb. 12, 1984|

 Keselowski also won a pole at New Hampshire in July, where he finished fourth.

 In 2013, Keselowski made 16 starts in the Xfinity Series and won seven races, helping Team Penske claim the owners’ championship in the No. 22 Ford.
-He added five Camping World Truck Series races to his schedule, with a best finish of second twice – at Chicagoland Speedway and Kentucky Speedway.
+He added five Truck Series races to his schedule, with a best finish of second twice – at Chicagoland Speedway and Kentucky Speedway.

 But Keselowski went winless in the post-season and was eliminated from title contention in the second round following a 38th-place finish at Talladega.
 He finished 12th in the final standings.